macarthur-lab/igv_utils/README.rst

 :code:`~/.igv_plotter`

-and add to it the full path of :code:`igv.jar` which is inside your IGV install dir:
+and add a line specifying the full path of :code:`igv.jar` which is inside your IGV install dir.

 :code:`igv-jar-path=<path of igv.jar>`